ronbodnar/transportation-management/README.md

-# Northern Refrigerated Logistics Management System
+# Logistics Management System

-A comprehensive logistics and warehouse management system tailored for interactions between Northern Refrigerated and a dedicated client to improve workflow, accountability for drivers, and facilitate effective communication.
+A comprehensive logistics and warehouse management system tailored for interactions between a logistics company and dedicated transportation carriers and to improve workflow, accountability for drivers, and facilitate effective communication.

 ## Features